ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 Model weights can be quantized down to INT4 without inducing large errors because after training, weights typically stay within a range suitable for INT4 quantization.
 Furthermore, model sizes are halved by selecting INT4 over INT8 or FP16 quantization, a significant benefit to both memory storage and throughput (especially critical when deploying to constrained devices like smartphones).

 In contrast, neural network activations (described as 'inputs' so far) are highly variable and not as evenly distributed across the full data range.
 For example, a common activation function - ReLU - outputs zero for any negative input and leaves any positive input unchanged.
 This results in a number distribution with many small values but also occasional large values.
-Having only 16 distinct values (from INT4 quantization) would result in large quantiztion errors.
+Having only 16 distinct values (from INT4 quantization) would result in large quantization errors.

-As a result, KleidiAI strategically selected INT4 quantization for model parameters and INT8 for inputs propogating through the neural network.
+As a result, KleidiAI strategically selected INT4 quantization for model parameters and INT8 for inputs propagating through the neural network.

 {{% notice What AI model size should you select %}}
-Most models are trained in FP32 or FP16 formats and are by default availible to download at that size.
+Most models are trained in FP32 or FP16 formats and are by default available to download at that size.
 To realize the benefits of lower memory footprint, select a pre-quantized version of your desired AI model, ideally in INT4 format.
 You can quantize models yourself through various tools, but the quickest and easiest way is to locate a pre-quantized version of the same model.

-KleidiAI supports matrix multiplication of models quantized to FP32, FP16, INT8, and INT4 - your ML framework provider will select the optimal KleidiAI micro-kernel to balance infernece speed and accuracy for your use-case.
+KleidiAI supports matrix multiplication of models quantized to FP32, FP16, INT8, and INT4 - your ML framework provider will select the optimal KleidiAI micro-kernel to balance inference speed and accuracy for your use-case.

 In short, it is highly recommended to select an INT4 pre-quantized model when inference speed is critical, and especially on smartphones / edge devices.
 {{% /notice %}}